Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients

 In this section we collect some results which will be useful to us when we construct the fundamental solution to hyperbolic equations in the sections below.
 Our main tool will be the Fourier transform $\caF$, which was defined in \eqref{eq:definitionfouriertransform} for all functions $f\in L^1(\Rd)$ and extended to Schwartz distributions in \eqref{eq:definitionfouriertransformSD}.
 The inverse of the Fourier transform can be given by

 for all $f\in L^1(\Rd)$, and extended to Schwartz distributions, so that for all $T\in\caS'(\Rd)$ we have $\caF^{-1}\caF T=T$.

 Using the Fourier transform we can now define Fourier integral operators, that is the operators we will need in order to construct the fundamental solution.
-For their definition we need three ingredients, symbols, phase functions and oscillatory integrals.
+For their definition we need the following ingredients: symbols and phase functions.